IARCP | CERTIFICATION | CC(GRC)P

 C. The Certificate, with a scannable QR code for verification.

-When third parties scan the QR code on your certificate, they will visit the web page of the International Association of Risk and Compliance Professionals (IARCP) that is dedicated to you.
-They will be able to verify that you are a certified professional, and your certificates are valid and legitimate.
+When third parties scan the QR code on your certificate, they will be directed to your dedicated page on the International Association of Risk and Compliance Professionals (IARCP) website.
+Here, they can verify that you are a certified professional and confirm the validity and legitimacy of your certificates.

-In this dedicated web page we will have your name, the certificates you have received from us, pictures of your certificates, and a picture of your lifetime membership certificate if you are a lifetime member.
+On this dedicated web page, we will display your name, the certificates you have received from us, images of your certificates, and, if applicable, a picture of your lifetime membership certificate.

 This is an example: